sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Practice set.md

 2. *Explain why some philosophers (e.g., Jaegwon Kim) have held that an argument like Papineau’s is not an argument for just any form of physicalism but for a specific, controversial version of physicalism.*

 **Kim**:
+- If we reject distinctness, like Papineau aims to, we arrive at reductive
 - Papineau is arguing for reductive physicalism (type-identity theory)
-- If we reject distinctness, like

 3. *According to Karen Bennett, Papineau was right all along to regard the causal argument (or the ‘causal exclusion problem’) as an argument for physicalism (rather than, as Kim suggests, a specific, controversial form of physicalism).
 According to Bennett, which assumption (left implicit in Papineau’s original presentation) is the physicalist in a position to reject but the dualist is not?*

+We can reject exclusion instead of distinctness.
+Dualist can't reject exclusion b/c they can't say O1/2 are false/vacuous:

+1: Dualism entails that m can happen without p definitionally
+2: Dualism entails that p can happen without m

+Dualist must say that m and p are both independently causally sufficient for e

-4. Bennett invokes counterfactual conditionals to make her point.
-Briefly describe the counterfactual conditional that, on Bennett’s view, is either false or vacuously true if physicalism is true.
+4. *Bennett invokes counterfactual conditionals to make her point.
+Briefly describe the counterfactual conditional that, on Bennett’s view, is either false or vacuously true if physicalism is true.*

+**(O1)** If m had happened without p, e would still have happened: (m & ¬p) □→ e.
+**(O2)** If p had happened without m, e would still have happened: (p & ¬m) □→ e.

+O2: "causal sufficiency"
+- If what is causally sufficient for e is p, strictly defined, *together with a whole host of complicated extrinsic factors regarding all the background conditions for p’s occurrence*, then O2 is vacuous.
+This is because, given supervenience physicalism, *p + background conditions* metaphysically necessitates m.
+- If, on the other hand, what is causally sufficient for e is simply p, strictly defined, then O2 is false.
+This is bc p w/o background could be *petri dish* etc., which nobody thinks is sufficient

-5. Using the notion of a ‘zombie’ to illustrate why dualists adopt a different stance on the truth value of this counterfactual.
+5. *Using the notion of a ‘zombie’ to illustrate why dualists adopt a different stance on the truth value of this counterfactual.*

+P

 6. Which premise in Papineau’s causal argument does Sophie Gibb object to, and why?